jeremy9959/jeremy9959.github.io/README.md

 ### Machine Learning Visualization and related Projects:

+- [Row Reduction (JS)](./rref.html) -- Not machine learning, but useful for linear algebra class.
+A javascript step-by-step row reduction tool for pedagogical purposes.
 - [Wallpaper Groups](https://observablehq.com/@jeremy9959/the-plane-symmetry-groups/2) -- visualization of the 17 plane symmetry groups
 - [Disassembling a Bokeh Model](./structure_graph.html) -- [bokeh](http://bokeh.pydata.org) is a visualization
   library that I've gotten quite interested in.
 This is the output of a tool that shows the structure of